 The JMM is pleased to share our campus with B’nai Israel Congregation.
 For additional information about B’nai Israel events and services for Shabbat, please visit bnaiisraelcongregation.org.
 For more of this month’s events from BIYA, please visit biyabaltimore.org or check out BIYA on facebook. www.facebook.com/groups/biyabaltimore

 Ellis Island and the Immigrant Experience

 Program is free for JGSM members; $5 for non-members

 Exhibits currently on display include The A-mazing Mendes Cohen (on display through June 14, 2015), Voices of Lombard Street: A Century of Change in East Baltimore, and The Synagogue Speaks!

 Hours and Tour Times

 The JMM is open Sunday-Thursday, 10am – 5pm.
-We offer tours of our historic synagogues each day at 11:00, 1:00, 2:00, 3:00, and 4:00.

 The JMM is looking for volunteers to help staff our front desk, work in the gift shop, and lead tours as docents.
 No prior knowledge or training is required.
 All that is needed is an interest in learning about the JMM, our historic sites, exhibits, and programs and a desire to share this knowledge with the public.
 All volunteers are provided with thorough training.
 If you are interested in learning more about our volunteer program, please contact Volunteer Coordinator Ilene Cohen at 410.732.6400 x217 or firstname.lastname@example.org.